-Document feature layers use a filtering query to define the membership of AutoCAD entities by combinations of their AutoCAD graphic properties, such as the AutoCAD layer names or color.
-You can modify the attributes and organizing definition query of the document feature layer using the properties context option or action button of a document feature layer accessed through the Esri Contents user interface.
+Document feature layers use a filtering query to define the membership of AutoCAD entities by combinations of their AutoCAD graphic properties, such as the AutoCAD layer name or color.
+You can modify the attributes and definition query of the document feature layer using the properties context option or action button of a document feature layer accessed through the Esri Contents pane.

-Document feature layers can be established using one of the New Document Feature Layer tools on the Create tab of the Add Data user interface, which includes a gallery of feature layer templates files that you can choose from to add document feature layer definitions and default symbology to your drawing.
-You can also extract a web feature layer or export feature layers to an AutoCAD DWG file using the Export to CAD geoprocessing tool.
-You can create feature layers from existing CAD layers in your drawing using the Esri_LayerToFeatureLayer command or similarly create document feature layers from blocks defined within the drawing using the Esri_BlockToFeatureLayer command.
+Document feature layers can be established using one of the New Document Feature Layer tools on the Create tab of the Add Data dialog box, which includes a gallery of feature layer template files that you can choose from to add document feature layer definitions and default symbology to the drawing.
+You can also extract a web feature layer or export feature layers to an AutoCAD DWG file using the Export To CAD geoprocessing tool from ArcGIS Pro.
+You can create feature layers from existing CAD layers in the drawing using the Esri_LayerToFeatureLayer command or similarly create document feature layers from blocks defined within the drawing using the Esri_BlockToFeatureLayer command.

 Feature classes exported from ArcGIS Desktop to an AutoCAD file will be created as document feature layers.